 These problems often narrow the airway making it difficult to move air in and out of the lungs.

-As adorable as pugs, pekes, bulldogs, and Boston terriers are, panting is normal for these flat-faced breeds.
+As adorable as Pugs, pekes, bulldogs, and Boston Terriers are, panting and breathing heavily through the nose is normal for these flat-faced breeds.
 The American College of Veterinary Surgeons explains this is due to:

 - Narrow nostrils